schoeberl/cae-lab/lab3/README.md

 The lab session uses the [Venus RISC-V simulator](https://kvakil.github.io/venus/).

+### A Minimal Assembler Program

 Start by pasting following [minimal.s](minimal.s) assembler program into Venus.

+TODO: other instructions, data access, assembler directives

+### Talking to the World

 Venus contains a simulation of low level operating system functions.
 The functions in Venus have been inspired by the MIPS simulator MARS.